 - Breach of duty

-A Jersey City motorcycle accident lawyer from Morelli Law Firm can gather evidence to demonstrate that these four elements of negligence were present in your case when we represent you.
+A Jersey City motorcycle accident lawyer can gather evidence to demonstrate that these four elements of negligence were present.
 This evidence may include:

 - Photos or videos from the scene of the accident

 Once an investigation into your case is complete, a motorcycle accident lawyer will present the responsible party’s insurance company with evidence in settlement negotiations.
 If they are unwilling to make you a fair offer, your case can be brought to trial before a judge or jury.